shaunlebron/how-we-made-a-game/textures.md

 has a number of rows and columns.
 It consists of uniformly-sized cells to house separate textures.

-The example below is a texture containing the animation frames for the baby pterodactyl.
+The example below is illustrates how we initially used a table to store the animation frames for the baby pterodactyl.
+(We later dropped this when we moved to vector images).
 Since each cell is the same size, we are able to deduce the position and size of each cell with a small amount of information in its metadata file.

 ![texture-table](img/texture-table.png)

 ### Mosaics

-Mosaics were the second iteration of our texture packing tools that we used to aggressively decrease the footprint of certain animated bitmaps.
-This was a solution we used for the explosion that you can see below.
-We also used it for the small animated sections of our backgrounds, which were made obsolete when we shifted to vector backgrounds.
+We define a "mosaic" as a densely packed texture of variously-sized cells.
+We used this to aggressively decrease the footprint of certain animated bitmaps.
+For example, you can see how we stored an explosion animation below.
+The "mosaic" is on the left and the animation on the right is pieced together from mosaic cells.

 ![texture-mosaic](img/texture-mosaic.gif)

-We created a tool for authoring these "mosaics".
+We created a tool for authoring these mosaics.
 The tool accepts a series of images as input.
-It then isolates contiguous regions of each image, performs a smart-merging strategy of the contiguous regions, then packs all the regions of all the images into a single image.
+It then isolates contiguous regions of each image, performs a smart-merging strategy of those contiguous regions, then packs all the regions of all the images into a single image.
 It also creates a metadata file noting the locations of each region and their original locations in their source images.
-This was useful for minimizing overdraw of bitmap animations as you can see above.

 [The Mosaic tool is available here on GitHub.](https://github.com/shaunew/HygoonMosaic)